ant1simon/thesis-scripts/AS/scripts.md

 ## De novo assembling the Illumina reads<sup>&#9653;</sup>

-We assembled all four quality-filtered Illumina libraries into a single pooled assembly using [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki).
+We assembled all twelve quality-filtered Illumina libraries into a single pooled assembly using [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki).
 We use a minimum length cutoff value of 400 bp.
 Assembly statistics are presented in the table hereafter.

 ```bash